Software-Hardware-Integration-Lab/Documentation/docs/Reference/Architecture/Infrastructure/Identity-Protection-Policy.md

 - **Setting Name:** MSM - Session Persistence
 - **Description:**
-When a browser session is closed, it will require principals to re-authenticate into all cloud apps utilizing their Azure AD credentials.
+When a browser session is closed, it will require principals to re-authenticate into all cloud apps utilizing their Entra ID credentials.
 - **Why it is needed (what does it secure against):**
-Ensures that on new browser sessions, new sessions will be established utilizing a principals Azure AD credentials
+Ensures that on new browser sessions, new sessions will be established utilizing a principals Entra ID credentials
 - **Who this applies to:**
-Azure AD Groups: Privileged device Devices & Privileged Users
+Entra ID Groups: Privileged device Devices & Privileged Users
 - **When the policy triggers:**
 When a browser session is closed and relaunched, a re-authentication will occur.